-This policy benefit position can be maintained temporarily until 30th September 2021, at which point it will be subject to our review.
-We will review sooner if there is a change in Government support.
+This policy benefit position is maintained temporarily until 30th September 2021, at which point it will no longer apply.
+Policy benefit will be based on the terms as set out in the policy.

 Subsequent rate guarantee period policy reviews

 When a policy reaches the expiry of the rate guarantee period between now and 30th September 2021, we need to be provided the following information as part of the membership data: